-San Francisco Bay Area, USA.
-The Landsat-8 satellite captured this image of the San Francisco Bay Area in the US state of California on 5 March 2015.
+San Francisco Bay Area, USA The Landsat-8 satellite captured this image of the San Francisco Bay Area in the US state of California on March 5, 2015.

 Starting in the top-left corner of the image and running diagonally to the south is the San Andreas Fault.
 This is the border between the North American and the Pacific tectonic plates, and is responsible for the high earthquake risk in the area.

 Zooming in, we can see that some basins running along the fault are filled with water.
 In the extreme upper left, Tomales Bay formed along a submerged part of the fault, with its northern reaches opening onto the Pacific coast (not visible).
-Near the centre of the image, a number of water reservoirs are situated in the fault, providing water for the public.
+Near the center of the image, a number of water reservoirs are situated in the fault, providing water for the public.